Are you trying to login to your WordPress website, but it failed?

 Do you try to reset the password, and you get the error ‘Could not save Password Reset Key to Database’?

-This simply indicates that there is not enough free space left on your hosting account and WordPress is unable to write new login information into the database.
-As the database is part of the hosting space you’ll get that database error when you fill up the entire available disk space of your account.
-This can happen if you created several staging sites or if you uploaded too many large files like big images on to your website.
+That simply indicates that there is not enough free space left on your hosting account, and WordPress is unable to write new login information into the database.
+As the database is part of the hosting space, you’ll get that database error when you fill-up the entire available disk space of your account.
+That can happen if you created several staging sites or if you uploaded too many large files like big images on to your website.

-A more common reason for this issue can be huge backup files created by your backup plugin.
-Backup files need a lot of space on your system which can easily fill up the entire available web space.
+A more common reason for this issue can be substantial backup files created by your backup plugin.
+Backup files need a lot of space on your system, which can quickly fill up the entire available webspace.

 Then go to the media folder

-wp-content/uploads and check there for large files which can be deleted, for instance, backup files with the ending .*zip or large media files with the ending *.tiff, *.png, *.png
+wp-content/uploads and check there for large files which you can delete, for instance, backup files with the ending .*zip or large media files with the file extension *.tiff, *.png, or *.png.

 After, open your WordPress website and try to log in or to use the password reset function again.